 My brother and I eventually came to possess our own.
 Much bigger and totally different than Mom’s, they were given to us as Christmas gifts in San Antonio, Texas.
 I still have an ancient, 8mm movie, showing them parked in our living room, with a silver Christmas tree proudly standing in the background.

 The exclusive nutcrackers I’m referring to were a matched pair of “English Racer” bicycles.
 They were manufactured by AMF and had skinny tires along with three-speed shifters.
 Both bikes were a bit tall for us, yet the folks evidently figured we’d grow into them.
 From the get-go they were nothing but problems.
-Stuff was always going wrong like the headlights never working including brakes.
+Stuff was always going wrong like the headlights never working including brakes, and gear shifters malfunctioning.
 I ignorantly blamed it on them being from England although they were made in the U.S.

 Jim and I would race around the block, standing up while pedaling to reach maximum speed.
 That’s when we learned to be respectful of the deadly machines.
 Sometimes, when pedaling for all it’s worth and shifting gears, the chain would unexpectedly fly off.
 When that happened, you’d come down hard between the middle of your legs on the upper frame tube.
 To say this was a painful experience is an understatement.
 It happened numerous times.

 I recall my brother performing this act as the grand finale to an otherwise spectacular burst of speed.
-We were racing and he was in the lead like always.
-Jim’s chain disengaged and his body quickly dropped to the center bar like a ragdoll.
+We were racing and he was in the lead like always, when Jim’s chain disengaged and his body quickly dropped to the center bar like a ragdoll.